The wisdom of respectfully knowing how to live well in a world worth living in.

 Solar farms, wind turbines and new transmission lines across agricultural landscapes are a visible, and sometimes controversial image in Australia’s renewable energy transition.
 But there’s more to decarbonising agriculture than meets the eye - think bio-energy production from ‘waste’ streams, hydrogen to ammonia, on-farm energy supply chains to provide autonomy, and new technology to help measure emissions.
 The key to realising this bigger picture is innovation.
 This session will explore the challenges and opportunities ahead for an industry aiming to reduce its environmental impact.

 Artificial Intelligence is already in use in agriculture.
-With it's enormous potential and applications for integration, this session will explore how AI can be harnessed for industry wide benefit.
+With its enormous potential and applications for integration, this session will explore how AI can be harnessed for industry wide benefit.
 Is it time to "let it rip", or do we need to maintain control?

 An immersive session that will transport you from Joyes Hall and into the farm office of the future.
 Featuring five short and engaging presentations exploring how emerging technology and data platforms will change the day in the life of a farmer over the next decade.
-From paddock-level forecasting, animal welfare and asset management, through to data collecton, integration, and traceability, this session is not to be missed.
+From paddock-level forecasting, animal welfare and asset management, through to data collection, integration, and traceability, this session is not to be missed.

 Experience a night of networking under the stars whilst enjoying stunning views and tantalise your tastebuds with the best produce the Riverina has to offer.
 Hosted at The Wild Vine.
 Tickets are limited.